Nachum Shifren: Biography

+He leads annual "Kosher Surf Camp" trips to Costa Rica.
+He has written two books, Surfing Rabbi: A Kabbalistic Quest for Soul and Surfers Who Don't Surf.

 Politics

-Rabbi Shifren has been described as a counter-jihadist, and has links with similar groups in Europe, notably the English Defence League (EDL).
+Rabbi Shifren has had links to groups in Europe such as the English Defence League (EDL), and has been described as a counter-jihadist.
 He traveled to England in December 2010 to support an EDL demonstration, which protested against Islamic fundamentalism.

 In October 2010, he traveled to England to speak at an EDL rally.
 In his speech, he said that "[h]istory will be recorded that on this day, read by our children for eternity, one group lit the spark to liberate us from the oppressors of our two governments and the leftist, fifth column, quisling press, and that it was the EDL which started the liberation of England from evil."

 Also in 2010, Shifren penned an article that referred to student protesters as "the front line of an army of Muslims that is waiting patiently to take over and subvert our country," called the students "terrorists-in-training" and announced, "we are at war with radical Islam."

 In November 2017, following an incident in which right-wing protesters were blocked from entering Chicano Park by community activists, Shifren spoke at a San Diego City Council meeting, accusing the city council of ignoring the protesters' statements because they were white.

 In March 1993, Shifren created turmoil at a conference of rabbis attended by Rev. Jesse Jackson.
 Shifren shouted out to Jackson, "If you were white, you would be considered a Nazi!", in reference to comments the Reverend delivered which had been considered by members of the Jewish community to be antisemitic.
 It then took five rabbis to remove Shifren from the convention.